SoftwareVerde/dev-tokens/README.md

 destination address).
 If running this application in conjunction with a flipstarter, it is recommended you set the `server.staticDonationWatchedAddresses` to be the recipient address(es) of your flipstarter.

-If you are provided perks to redeem with your tokens, you should configure the `conf/redemption-items.json` file.
+If you are providing perks to redeem with your tokens, you should configure the `conf/redemption-items.json` file.
 Items listed here are displayed at the bottom of the donation page.
-When a user redeems one of these items, an email is sent via the server configuration file.
+When a user redeems tokens for one of these items, an email is sent via the email client credentials configured within the server.conf file.

 Once you're done configuring your application, you may run it via: